What is Project Charter?

 • Organizational procedures, resources, and sample documents

-After it has been signed, the charter bestows upon the Project Manager the authority to formally carry out the project and make use of the funds and resources provided by the organization to guarantee that it is successful.
+After it has been signed, the charter bestows upon the Project Manager the authority to formally carry out the project and use the funds and resources provided by the organization to guarantee its success.

 A charter can be drafted for each individual phase of a huge project that is broken up into multiple phases.
 An example of this would be an initial charter being created at the Scope and Seek phase of a project, which would then be followed by a Planning Charter and an Execution Charter during the build phases of the project.

-To create a Project Charter in Project Management, you must first determine whether or not the project is feasible in light of the constraints that are presented, and then you must design the project at a high level.
+To create a Project Charter in Project Management, you must first determine whether or not the project is feasible in light of the presented constraints, then design the project at a high level.
 Because producing a formal project plan is often done after the project sponsor has given their official approval, we do not generate a detailed project plan while we are working on developing the Project Charter.
-In addition to the creation of a comprehensive project plan, an official sign-off makes it possible to distribute cash and resources.
-The high-level objectives, scope, risks, assumptions, constraints, and requirements for the project are defined at the beginning of the project.
-This is done so that the viability of the project may be evaluated through meetings with key stakeholders.
+In addition to creating a comprehensive project plan, an official sign-off allows the distribution of cash and resources.
+The high-level objectives, scope, risks, assumptions, constraints, and requirements are defined at the beginning of the project.
+This is done to evaluate the project's viability through meetings with key stakeholders.

 Components of a Project Charter

-In this example of a Project Charter, we have provided specific information regarding the Project Title and Description, the Project Manager Assigned, and the Authority Level, as well as the Business Case.
+In this example of a Project Charter, we have provided specific information regarding the Project Title and Description, the Project Manager Assigned, the Authority Level, and the Business Case.

 The following Project Charter components are mentioned in the charter for the project: